Academia Lunare is the Luna Press Publishing academic branch for speculative and general non-fiction.

 In the spirit of all Academia Lunare’s CfPs, you are welcome to tackle the characters through the lens of adaptation, either in the Jackson films, the animated films, videogames, art, fanart, fanfiction.

-Before you start, send us an email with your abstract or simply to let us know what character and topic you intend to explore: it is perfectly fine to have more than one author discussing the same characters, as long as the angle is different, but we need to know in advance.
+Before you start, send us an email with your abstract or simply to let us know what character (pick one focus character) and topic you intend to explore: it is perfectly fine to have more than one author discussing the same characters, as long as the angle is different, but we need to know in advance.